 Most of you may know that Space Battleship Yamato 2199 is a remake of the 1970's space opera by the same name (bar the 2199).
 If one were to make a comparison of its significance to its importance of the genre, it is basically the Star Wars of Japan - the series that one would point to as a culturally significant moment in entertainment and the rise of the genre itself.

-In recent times, when one hears the word 'remake' or 'reboot', people tend to get wary.
+In recent times, one becomes wary when they hear the word 'remake' or 'reboot'.
 Audiences have reluctantly witnessed so many beloved series, stories and characters get butchered in misguided and unnecessary attempts to be recreated.

 First, there is the story (9/10).
 Yamato's story is timeless - the people of Earth are fighting back against an alien threat to bring their planet to slavery or extinction.
 Humanity's last hope lies in the battleship Yamato, its crew, and a mysterious technology brought to mankind from a distant alien race of people called Iscandarians.
 Their destination - lightyears away, on the planet of Iscandar.
 In their path lie many obstacles, and every one a piece of the story and the puzzle.
 In this respect, Yamato's story is not difficult to understand, and is something you can appreciate at any age in any time.
 There are many developments and nuances that shape the story beyond its simple premise as the show develops, however.
 For the most part, it faithfully follows the original plot, and while I can't comment on specifics, I know enough to say that with confidence.
 It is not overly complicated or complex - there are also many things that are left to the imagination for the sake of not boring the audience.
 If you accept them for what they are and don't complicate them, it is, for the most part, flawless.
 This is, after all, a fictional universe.